boreq/nya/README.md

 # Nya
-Simple website for uploading files.
+A simple website for uploading files.

 ## How to install